 This little corner of Texas is absolutely beautiful year-round, with its lush forests, imposing limestone cliffs, and emerald green river.
 Come in the summer, when the weather is hot and sunny, or opt for autumn when the leaves take on all the colors of a campfire.
 There are innumerable hiking trails around the Frio, which can be explored year-round (though if you’re here predominantly for hiking, try to avoid the hottest of the summer months, and come in late spring or early autumn).
 In March, Rio Frio hosts the Rio Frio Fest, when local musicians drop by for three days of live country and gospel music, Southern food, and games.
 While winters are chillier, this provides the perfect excuse to spend tranquil days in your Frio river cabin.
 Even in winter, the weather is almost always warm here and gets downright hot from May through September.

-What are the top things to do in Rio Frio?
+Top things to do in Rio Frio

 Float the Frio